bhuisoubik/kel99/ISSUE.md

 1. Description of your Issue.

 ### Fork
-If you wish to contribute to this repo, then fork this repo and make sure you create a pull request.
+If you wish to contribute to this repo, then fork this repo and make sure you create a pull request according to the following guidelines.

 ## Submitting a Pull Request (PR)
 Make sure you answer the following questions.